Preference falsification: Generating surprise

 If public discourse were the only determinant of private knowledge, a public consensus, once in place, would be immutable.
 In fact, private knowledge has other determinants as well, and changes in them can make a public consensus unravel.
 But this unraveling need not occur in tandem with growing private opposition to the status quo.
 For a while, its effect may simply be to accentuate preference falsification (for the underlying logic, see also works by Mark Granovetter, Thomas Schelling, Chien-Chun Yin, and Jared Rubin).
 Just as underground stresses can build up for decades without shaking the ground above, so discontents endured silently may make private opinion keep moving against the status quo without altering public opinion.
 And just as an earthquake can hit suddenly in response to an intrinsically minor tectonic shift, so public opinion may change explosively in response to an event of minor intrinsic significance to personal political incentives.
 Summarizing Kuran’s logic requires consideration of the incentives and disincentives to express a preference likely to draw adverse reactions from others.

 In Kuran’s basic theory, preference falsification imposes a cost on the falsifier in the form of resentment, anger, and humiliation for compromising his individuality.
-And this psychological cost grows with the extent of preference falsification.
+This psychological cost grows with the extent of preference falsification.
 Accordingly, a citizen will find it harder to feign approval of the established policy if he favors massive reform than if he favors mild reform.
 In choosing a public preference with respect to the status quo, the individual must also consider the reputational consequences of the preference he conveys to others.
 If reformists are stigmatized and ostracized, and establishmentarians are rewarded, solely from a reputational standpoint he would find it more advantageous to appear as an establishmentarian.
 The reputational payoff from any given choice of a public preference depends on the relative shares of society publicly supporting each political option.
 That is because each camp’s rewarding and punishing is done by their members themselves.
 The camps thus form pressure groups.
 All else equal, the larger a pressure group, the greater the pressure it exerts on members of society.